How Crazy Thinks

 Crime scene characteristics told investigators what kind of person to look for.
 You do the same: review transcripts, tag recurring themes, group them into categories that predict behavior.

-Thematic analysis — interview highlights coded by category in Dovetail
+Interview highlights coded by category in Dovetail

-Thematic analysis — interview highlights coded by category in Dovetail
+Thematic analysis in Dovetail

 On a credit card project, the industry splits users into “transactors” (clear their balance) and “revolvers” (carry debt).
 But several transactors mentioned they’d been revolvers in college.
 The categories weren’t fixed identities.
 They were life-stage behaviors.